LughWalle/PackIOT/README.md

 # PackIOT
 ## DataBase Postgres challenge
-the file PackIOT.pgsql is used for create database
+the file PackIOT.pgsql is used for create database packiot